Saturday's Warrior: Plot

-While waiting in the pre-mortal Life to be born, a family of eight children promise each other that they will always be there for each other ("Pullin' Together").
+While in the pre-mortal life waiting in the pre-mortal life, eight siblings promise one another that they will always be there for one another ("Pullin' Together").
 The youngest, Emily, is afraid that when her turn to be born comes around, their parents will be tired of having kids, and she won't be born into their family.
-The oldest, Jimmy, promises Emily he will personally see to it she will be born into their family.
-Julie—the second-oldest daughter—and Tod—another spirit in the pre-mortal life—promise each other that, while on earth, they will somehow find each other and get married ("Circle of Our Love").
+The oldest, Jimmy, promises Emily that he will personally see to it that she is born into their family.
+Meanwhile, second-oldest sister Julie and Tod, another spirit in the pre-mortal life, promise each other that they will somehow find each other on Earth and get married ("Circle of Our Love").
+Two missionaries Wally and Harold in pre-mortal life decided to preach the gospel together on Earth ("Humble Way").

-However, finding themselves on Earth and living a mortal life, no one remembers the promises they made before they were born.
+Upon reaching Earth, however, no one remembers the promises they made before they were born.
 Julie finds herself desperately in love with Wally Kestler, who is now leaving to serve a two-year mission.
-Julie promises she'll wait for him ("Will I Wait For You?").
-Jimmy is a typical confused teenager, influenced by peer pressure and rebellious against his parents.
+Julie promises that she'll wait for him ("Will I Wait For You?").
+Jimmy is a typical confused teenager, rebellious against his parents and influenced by peer pressure.
 He finds himself in the company of other teenagers who are critical of his parents for having such a large family and advocate philosophies such as zero population growth and legalized abortion ("Zero Population").
-Because of their influence, he becomes upset when he learns his parents are going to have another baby (Emily).
-Pam, Jimmy's twin sister, who has medical problems and can't walk, talks to Jimmy and tries to help him sort things out ("Line Upon Line").
-Jimmy is still confused and leaves home to live with his friends.
-But when Jimmy has a chance encounter and conversation with a non-Mormon named Tod Richards ("Voices") and then gets a phone call from his family telling him Pam has died, he begins some serious personal reflection ("Brace Me Up").
+Because of their influence, he becomes upset when he learns that his parents are expecting another baby, not remembering that it's Emily.
+Jimmy's twin sister Pam, who has medical problems and can't walk, talks to him and tries to help him sort things out ("Line Upon Line"), but Jimmy is still confused and leaves home to live with his friends.
+But when he has a chance encounter and conversation with a non-Mormon named Tod Richards ("Voices"), then gets a phone call from his family telling him that Pam has died, and meets Emily in Heaven.
+They joyously reunite, then Emily asks Pam, "Pam, Why are things happened?"
+Pam doesn't know all the reasons to Emily, he begins some serious personal reflection ("Brace Me Up").
 He decides to return to his family.